Poojashri-K/FUTURE_UX_03/README.md

-  # Agentflow CRM Dashboard UI
+  # AgencyFlow CRM Dashboard UI

-  This is a code bundle for Agentflow CRM Dashboard UI The original project is available at https://app-blotch-58544787.figma.site/
+  -This is a code bundle for AgencyFlow CRM Dashboard UI -The original project is available at https://app-blotch-58544787.figma.site/

   #### Take a look on Design Rationale file to get more info